Blandinsville, Illinois: History

 The town is named for Joseph L. Blandin, owner of the first general store.
 In 1842, the town was platted on a tract known as Job's Settlement, named after early settlers William and Ira Job.
 A post office was established in 1843.
 The Frank Hicks House in Blandinsville was constructed by architect George Franklin Barber in 1895.

 Geography

 Blandinsville is in northwestern McDonough County.
 Illinois Route 9 passes through the village as Washington Street, leading northwest 6 mi to La Harpe and east 19 mi to Bushnell.
 Macomb, the McDonough county seat, is 16 mi to the southeast via IL-9 and U.S. Route 67.

 According to the U.S. Census Bureau, Blandinsville has a total area of 0.88 sqmi, all land.
 The village sits on a low ridge bordered by Little Creek to the north and Baptist Creek to the south.
 Both are west-flowing tributaries of La Harpe Creek, a tributary of the La Moine River and part of the Illinois River watershed.

-The town currently features on main street two bars on main street 2 Doors Down, and Slup's Bar and Grill, and a restaurant called Tink's cafe.
-There are active churches operating in the town.
-The town also features the Blandinsville Golf & Country golf course, and the Blandin House Museum.